U Selected Film Festival Screenings

 LINE

-Restoration was completed with funding from the Rita and Stanley H. Kaplan Foundation (in memory of Gladys and Saul Gwirtzman), Brandeis University, Sheldon Feinberg, The American Film Institute, The Massachusetts Cultural Council, The National Endowment for the Arts, The Righteous Persons Foundation and The National Center for Jewish Film's Reel Funders.
+Restoration was completed with funding from the Rita and Stanley H. Kaplan Foundation (in memory of Gladys and Saul Gwirtzman), Brandeis University, Sheldon Feinberg, The American Film Institute, The Massachusetts Cultural Council, The National Endowment for the Arts and The Righteous Persons Foundation.

 LINE